google-research/google-research/kws_streaming/README.md

 They all use speech feature extractor, which is easy to configure as MFCC, LFBE or raw features (so user can train own speech feature extractor).
 We explored latency and accuracy of the streaming and non streaming models on mobile phone and demonstrated that models outperform previously reported accuracy on public data sets.
-Summary about this work is presented at [paper](https://arxiv.org/abs/2005.06720) This lib also can be applied on other sequence problems such as speech noise reduction, sound detection, text classification...
+This lib also can be applied on other sequence problems such as speech noise reduction, sound detection, text classification...